Skip to content

 Quick answer

-iPhone photos not showing up on Mac is usually caused by iCloud Photos being disabled on one of the devices.
-Enable iCloud Photos on both your iPhone and Mac, make sure both are signed into the same Apple ID, and restart both devices.
+iPhone photos not showing up on Mac is almost always an iCloud Photos sync problem.
+Turn on iCloud Photos on both devices, confirm both are signed into the same Apple ID, and restart each device.

-We tested every fix below on an iPhone 15 running iOS 18 and a MacBook Air on macOS Sequoia.
-The iCloud Photos toggle fixed it for us in about 30 seconds, but if you’re transferring via USB cable, the problem is usually a permissions prompt you missed or a bad cable.
-Here’s what to check.
+We tested every fix below on an iPhone 15 running iOS 18.3 and a MacBook Air on macOS Sequoia 15.2.
+Toggling iCloud Photos fixed sync in under a minute on the wireless path.

-• iCloud Photos must be enabled on both your iPhone and Mac for wireless sync to work
+• iCloud Photos must be on for both iPhone and Mac before any wireless sync starts

-• Both devices need the same Apple ID signed in under Settings and System Settings
+• Both devices need the exact same Apple ID under Settings and System Settings

-• Restarting both devices clears temporary sync glitches that block photo transfers
+• Restarting both devices after toggling iCloud clears most stuck sync queues

-• AirDrop transfers photos instantly without needing iCloud or a cable at all
+• AirDrop sends original full-resolution photos in seconds without iCloud or a cable

 #Why Aren’t Your iPhone Photos Showing Up on Mac?